Comau/COMAU-ROS2-DRIVER/comau_ros2_client/README.md

 ## Overview

-This repository contains all the required ROS packages to work with Comau robots through ROS.
+This repository contains all the required ROS2 packages to work with Comau robots through ROS2.

-The Comau Experimental package has been tested under ROS Humble and Ubuntu 22.04.
+The Comau Experimental package has been tested under ROS2 Humble and Ubuntu 22.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Acknowledgment